-The Corporation, which is in a single line of business, is a leading manufacturer and distributor of high-quality hand tools, power tools, tool storage products, diagnostic equipment, shop equipment, and diagnostic software and other services, primarily for use by professional technicians in automotive service and other industries.
-In addition to individual automotive technicians, shop owners and other professional tool users, the Corporation's products are marketed to industrial and government entities, as well as to original equipment manufacturers ("OEMs").
+The Corporation is a leading manufacturer and distributor of high-quality hand tools, power tools, tool storage products, diagnostics equipment, shop equipment, and diagnostics software and other services, primarily for use by professional technicians in vehicle service and industrial applications.
+Its products are marketed to individual automotive technicians, shop owners, specialty service centers, national accounts, industrial and government entities, original equipment manufacturers ("OEMs"), and other professional tool and equipment users.